-Figure 14: Standardized residuals for CPUE in the Western Zone.
+Figure 14: Standardised residuals for CPUE in the Western Zone.
 Where values are positive they indicate that the model is under-estimating CPUE and negative values indicate that the model is over-estimating CPUE.

-3.4 APPLICATION OF THE DRAFT HARVEST STRATEGY
+3.4 APPLICATION OF THE HARVEST STRATEGY

-The annual TACC is set on the basis of the response to the decision rules contained within the draft harvest strategy as described below.
+The annual TACC is set on the basis of the response to the decision rules contained within the harvest strategy as described below.

-Decision Rule 2022/23 Stock Indicator Level Outcome Part 1: Egg Production Is the model estimated egg production above the limit reference point of 20% of unfished levels?
-The 2022/23 egg production level is estimated at 23.0% of unfished levels.
-Decision rule has been met.
+Decision Rule 2023/24 Stock Indicator Level Outcome Part 1: Egg Production Is the model estimated egg production above the limit reference point of 20% of unfished levels?
+The 2023/24 egg production level is estimated at 22.4% of unfished Decision rule has been met.
 Go to Part 2 Part 2: TACC Determination a.
 Is standardised CPUE in a higher band than the previous season?
-CPUE increased from 0.74kg/pot-lift in 2021/22 to 0.79kg/pot-lift in 2022/23.
-This corresponds to a shift from the 0.70-<0.75 band to the 0.75-<0.80.
-The CPUE band has increased a.
+CPUE decreased from 0.79kg/pot- lift in 2022/23 to 0.78kg/pot-lift in 2023/24.
+This remains in the same 0.75-0.80 CPUE band The CPUE band has remained the same. a.
 Is the 2022/23 PRI at or above the threshold level of 1.67 undersize/pot- lift?
-The combined PRI was 1.83 in 2022/23.
-This was a slight reduction from the previous two years but remains above the threshold level.
+The combined PRI was 1.82 in 2023/24.
+This was a slight reduction from the previous three years but remains above the threshold level.
 The combined PRI is above the threshold level.
-RESULT The Western Zone moves to a higher CPUE band (0.75-<0.80).
-The end of Step 1 is reached, hence Step 2 will be used henceforth.
-This gives a TACC of 242t.
+RESULT The Western Zone remains in the CPUE band 0.75-<0.80.
+This gives a TACC of 245t in 2025/26.

-Establishing the WZ TACC for 2024/25
+Establishing the WZ TACC for 2025/26

-A direct application of the decision rules in the draft harvest strategy specifies that the TACC can increase to the 0.75 - <0.80 CPUE band.
-Under the draft harvest strategy the end of Step 1 is reached, consequently Step 2 will be used henceforth.
-This corresponds to a TACC of 242t.
-The adoption of Step 2 ensures that in future years if CPUE declines the TACC will be reduced earlier.
+A direct application of the decision rules in the harvest strategy specifies that the TACC remains in the same 0.75-0.80 CPUE band in Step 2.